joshuablake/blog/_posts/2023-04-23-gamma-poisson.md

 [^conjugate]: This is because the gamma and Poisson distributions are [conjugate distributions](https://en.m.wikipedia.org/wiki/Conjugate_prior).

-## Using the Posterior Distribution for Forecasting
+## Using the posterior distribution for forecasting

 When forecasting from the gamma-Poisson model, there's two reasons for our uncertainty.
 First, we are unsure of the underlying rate of events, represented by our posterior gamma distribution.